akielaries/signalmesh/README.md

 ```

 ## Modules
-There are 5 boards active in the **signalmesh** circuit.
-Three of which are concerned
-with sound (ACM, APM, DSM) and the remaining two (UUM, TDM) are related to health,
-updating, and other housekeeping related items.

-### Audio Creation Module (ACM)
-GWIN-9R Tangnano9k FPGA
-* Responsible for sound generation

-### Audio Peripheral Module (APM)
-STM32H755

-* Takes potentiometers, switches, etc. for sound parameters.
-* Sends audio creation parameters to the ACM via UART.
-* Receives the audio data from the FPGA via FMC.
-* Outputs the audio data over the DAC.

-### Data Siphon Module (DSM)
-STM32H753

-* If external media is present and recording is enabled, the played data will be
-siphoned from the APM and to the external media.

-### Update and Upload Module (UUM)
-STM32F446

-* Able to update and switch firmware versions of all on board devices.
-* Firmware packages can be made via `mkupdater.

-### Telemetry and Debug Module (TDM)
-STM32F334

-* Collects telemetry throughout the system via CAN and collects debug messages
-via UART.
-Ready to display via two USB 2.0 ports respectively.
-* Displays useful health/system information to one of the on board LCD screens.
+I anticipated having a few MCUs in the circuit but am starting off small for now with
+a single STM32H755 that will be doing all of the lifting.
+I'm doing all the development
+on this under `modules/apm`.

 # Development
-I debug port access is simple and there are several examples through the code.
+Debug port access is simple and there are several examples throughout the code.
 Use
 any USB -> Serial TTY converter and hook up the TX/RX pins to UART5 (`SD5`) on
 the STM32.
-I use `tio` to view the debug port activity at 1,000,000 BAUD.
+I use `tio` to view the debug port activity at 1,000,000 baud.

 For development there is `tools/gdbserver.py` which is helpful for starting,
-killing, listing, and monitoring GDB server sessions for all of our board
+killing, listing, and monitoring GDB server sessions for different board flavors.
-flavors.
+It is worth noting the serial numbers/ST-link IDs are specific to my setup.
 ```
 $ ./tools/gdbserver.py --help
 usage: gdbserver.py [-h] [-s] [-m] [-k] [-l]